The cell as a token: high-dimensional geometry in language models and cell embeddings

-Current single cell embeddings are both static and context-independent.
-After isolation, sequencing, and demultiplexing, a cell becomes a collection of RNA transcripts, which are used to create a vector approximating the transcript counts per gene per cell \cite{stuart2019integrative}.
-At this stage, a given cell's embedding is uniquely determined by the expression levels of each gene, thus decoupling the representation of a given cell from others.
-Thus, in principle, single-cell embeddings do not invoke the distributional hypothesis: a cell's embedding is an innate property, rather than a property relative to a corpus of cells.
-In fact, many preprocessing schemes applied to count matrices---such as batch or cell cycle correction---serve to enforce static, context-free structure on embedding space \cite{korsunsky2019fast}.
-However, data reduction methods like principal components analysis for visualization, or unsupervised clustering for cell type identification, produce context-dependent representations that depend on relative differences among cells.
+Cell gene expression profiles lack an an obvious distance metric, and the results of computational workflows like cell type clustering vary depending on the choice of cell-cell distance metric such as Euclidean distance, correlation, or t-statistic \cite{ji2023optimal}.
+Raw expression profiles are typically context-independent.
+After isolation, sequencing, and demultiplexing, a cell becomes a collection of RNA transcripts, each of which may be considered a vector approximating the transcript counts per gene per cell \cite{stuart2019integrative}.
+The expression levels of each gene thus uniquely determine the embedding, decoupling a given cell's representation from others.
+Thus, in principle, raw count data do not invoke the distributional hypothesis: a cell's embedding is an innate property, rather than a property relative to a corpus of cells.
+Many preprocessing schemes applied to count matrices---such as batch or cell cycle correction---enforce static, context-free structure in embedding space \cite{korsunsky2019fast}.
+However, data reduction methods like principal component analysis for visualization, or unsupervised clustering for cell type identification, produce context-dependent representations that depend on relative differences among cells.
 Context-dependence also arises when multiple datasets are merged, or when end-to-end embedding models are trained across many datasets.
-In an analogy to language embeddings, individual genes are letters, cells are words, and tissues are chapters (Fig. \ref{fig:embeddings}).
+However, such approaches stop short of invoking the distributional hypothesis, because they do not enforce a notion of context tied to co-occurrence statistics.
+In contrast, the extensive pretraining used in modern single-cell foundation models aims to learn a distance metric among expression profiles based on statistical patterns in expression across the training data \cite{heimberg2025cell}.